nickjmiller/breathe-bot/README.md

 # breathe-bot

-Box breathing assistant for discord.
-Invite the bot to your channel and configure your breathing, then follow guided exercises.
+Guided breathing assistant for discord.
+Invite the bot to your channel and configure your breathing, then follow the exercises.

 [![Build and test/lint/format](https://github.com/nickjmiller/breathe-bot/actions/workflows/python-app.yml/badge.svg)](https://github.com/nickjmiller/breathe-bot/actions/workflows/python-app.yml)